 Warning light/buzzer installation.
 Drill a 1/2 inch hole in the dash for the master warning light.
 Be careful to protect wires or equipment behind the dash where the hole is being drilled.
 Apply the jacks down legend to the master warning light.
 Make sure the ignition switch remains off until the master warning light/buzzer installation is complete.
-Connect the fused pigtail to the "ON" side of the ignition switch.
-If supplied separately, connect the 7699 pigtail to the #7699 wire from the touch panel harness.
-Attach the wires with fast on connectors to the warning light.
-Remove the protective film from the legend and push the warning light into the 1⁄2 inch hole.
-Attach the wires with a ring terminal connector to the buzzer.
-Note that the buzzer is marked with a + voltage and ground side.
-It is best to make a bracket for the buzzer or to wire tie the buzzer so it is not dangling from the wires.
+Connect the fused pigtail to the "ON" side of the ignition switch Both the buzzer and the warning light are marked with a "+" and a "-".
+The buzzer connection is the ring terminal and the light is the fast on.
+Run the wire with the faston through the hole in the dash.
+Attach the ring terminal to the "+" side of the buzzer and the faston to the "+" side of the warning light.
+The 7699 wire in the master warning harness from the touch panel splits into two wires, one with a ring terminal and one with a faston.
+Attach the ring terminal to the "-" side of the buzzer.
+Run the wire with the faston through the hole in the dash and attach the faston to the "-" side of the warning light.
+Remove the protective film from the legend and push the light into the 1/2" hole.
+Make sure the buzzer is securely mounted with a bracket or wire ties so it is not left dangling from the wires.